Laboratoire-de-Chemoinformatique/ChemographyKit/docs/tutorials/basic_gtm_training.rst

 Basic GTM Training
 ==================

-This tutorial covers the fundamentals of training Generative Topographic Mapping (GTM) models using GTMKit.
+This tutorial covers the fundamentals of training Generative Topographic Mapping (GTM) models using ChemographyKit.
 You'll learn about different GTM variants, initialization strategies, and basic usage patterns.

 Overview
 --------

 GTM is a probabilistic dimensionality reduction technique that maps high-dimensional data to a lower-dimensional latent space using a generative model.
-GTMKit provides two main implementations:
+ChemographyKit provides two main implementations:

 - **VanillaGTM**: Basic implementation with random initialization
 - **GTM**: Enhanced version with PCA-based initialization for better convergence